-Specifically, controllers such as Calm but also the Swedish Vipassana Association are required to maintain necessary documentation of all processing operations, implement appropriate security measures, perform DPIAs (Data Processing Impact Assessment), comply with requirements for prior notifications, or approval from supervisory authorities and appoint a Data Protection Officer.
-That means that every trust in Europe has to appoint a DPO or the Calm DPO.
-The Privacy Contact Persons work as deputies for the DPO.
-Trusts outside the Union can appoint a Privacy Contact Person.
+Specifically, controllers are required to maintain necessary documentation of all processing operations, implement appropriate security measures, perform DPIAs (Data Processing Impact Assessment), comply with requirements for prior notifications, or approval from supervisory authorities and appoint a Data Protection Officer.
+The Dutch DPO is appointed as a central Data Protection Officer for the Calm organization.

-Students may make data access requests.
-The procedure also describes how Calm and the (name trust) will ensure that its response to the data access request complies with the requirements of the Regulation.
+Data subjects may make data access requests.
+The procedure also describes how Calm will ensure that its response to the data access request complies with the requirements of the Regulation.

-Data Subjects who wish to complain to Calm or the Swedish Vipassana Association about how their personal information has been processed may lodge their complaint directly with the Data Protection Officer.
+Data Subjects who wish to complain to Calm about how their personal information has been processed may lodge their complaint directly with the Data Protection Officer.

 Data subjects may also complain directly to the DPA (de Autoriteit Persoonsgegevens).

 Where data subjects wish to complain about how their complaint has been handled, or appeal against any decision made following a complaint, they may lodge a further complaint to the Data Protection Officer.
 The right to do this should be included in the complaints procedure and be communicated with the students and servers.

 Calm understands ‘consent’ to mean that it has been explicitly and freely given, specific, informed and unambiguous indication of the data subject’s wishes by which he or she by statement, or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her.
 The consent of the data subject can be withdrawn at any time.